 If you are from Kolkata, you can get your permit done from Kolkata Bhutan Consulate.
 The address mentioned there in the link is not valid as they have shifted from 6, Mall Road, Kolkata – 700080 to 48, Tivoli Court, 1A, Ballygunge Circular Road, Ballygunge, Kolkata – 700019

 Now that the information gathering phase was over it was time for planning.
-At the beginning I thought of covering whole Bhutan including Thimphu, Paro, Punakha, Wangdue, Phobjika / Gangtey, Trongsa, Bumthang / Jakar, Mongar, Luthnse, Trashigang and Samdrup Jonkhar.
+In the beginning, I thought of covering whole Bhutan including Thimphu, Paro, Punakha, Wangdue, Phobjika / Gangtey, Trongsa, Bumthang / Jakar, Mongar, Luthnse, Trashigang and Samdrup Jonkhar.
 But soon, various searches of mine revealed that Mongar, Luthnse, Trashigang are very remote and there’s no point in going there unless one wants to visit the Dzong there.
 So I limited this of my trip to remaining places.

 I was getting anxious day by day as I couldn’t wait more and things were getting very monotonous gradually.
-Finally the day came when booking period opened for January 31st.
-The very first task I did in the morning is booking the tickets upto Hasimara.
-Only a single train from Sealdah, i.e. Kanchankanya Express goes upto Hasimara, and I didn’t want to take any chance of getting into Waiting List by leaving it for later.
+Finally, the day came when booking period opened for January 31st.
+The very first task I did in the morning is booking the tickets up to Hasimara.
+Only a single train from Sealdah, i.e. Kanchankanya Express goes up to Hasimara, and I didn’t want to take any chance of getting into Waiting List by leaving it for later.
 I have to wait for another 12 days to book return tickets 🙁

 I believe this is the time when I always kept searching about Bhutan whenever I used to get time.
 And surprisingly I never used to get bored.
 I kept searching and reading various travelogues of Bhutan.

 By taking help of various threads from Trip Advisor Forums and India Mike Forums I chalked out a rough itinerary.